JinCoreana/Number_Guessing_Game/README.md

 # Number_Guessing_Game
 4 Digits number guessing game with 10 chances
-A simple game components using HTML,CSS and React.
+A simple game component using HTML,CSS and React.

 ## Image